tunequest

 One of the biggest problems I have with the “album” convention is that many classical recordings get released on many different albums.
 Look at ArkivMusic’s list for recordings of Tchaikovsky’s 1812 Overture by the Philadelphia Orchestra.
 There are five albums total; three contain a recording conducted by Riccardo Muti and the remaining two are conducted by Eugene Ormandy.

-Supposing someone happens to own two copies of the same performance, does it make much sense to keep duplicate copies in an iTunes library just to maintain a shoehorned convention?
-Not from where I’m standing.
+Suppose someone happens to own two copies of the same performance on different records.
+To me, it doesn’t make much sense to keep duplicate copies in an iTunes library just to maintain a shoehorned convention.
 That’s one of the primary reasons I eschew the album concept for classical music in an iTunes/iPod environment in the first place.
 However, there’s nothing stopping me from dropping the album art into the music files.
 In fact, I make a regular practice of it so that I know the original source.

 As for the Artist tag, like yourself, a lot of people do seem to prefer to keep the ensemble-conductor together.
 But as I mentioned above, that does have the potential to clutter up an iPod display when browsing.
 For my taste, I like to keep it as simple as possible.
 Thus, ensemble/performer only.